Building-Blochs/website/README.md

 `nav`, `description`).
 To add one, copy any of the `.html` pages, change the front matter, and link to it from `_includes/nav.html`.

+## Philosophy

+- The main styling is in assets/css.
+It's best to stick to existing styles (see House Style below).
+- Fundamental pages (index, build, teach, play) are fancy html-pages that require some care when updating (but are still relatively simple compared to many other sites).
+- Specific pages, such as the MANUAL pages, are simply .md files that are very easy to edit and update.

+LLMs should be able to straightforwardly understand the website and perform basic updates.

 ## House style

 See [`styleguide.html`](styleguide.html) for all house style elements — a live